Graduate Academic Progress Standards

 COMPLETION RATE & DURATION of ELIGIBILITY REQUIREMENTS

 Students must successfully complete at least 67% of the credit hours they attempt.
 Credits for which students receive grades of “W” or “F” are counted as credits that are attempted, but not completed.
+Pass-fail credits will be counted as attempted and earned credits.
 Students who do not complete 67% of their attempted credit hours will be granted one warning period in which to increase their percentage of credit hours earned.
 Failure to achieve this standard at any point following the warning period will result in the loss of financial aid eligibility until the student has earned 67% of his or her attempted credit hours.
 Eligibility will terminate when the credits required for a specific degree/program are earned or the student has attempted greater than 150% of the credit hours required for a specific degree/program.

 Graduate GPA Requirements